microsoft/WhatTheHack/xxx-FabricLakehouse/Student/Challenge-04.md

 ## Success Criteria

 A Power BI report is an obvious solution, but you are free to wow our customer with any other creative way of presenting your findings.
+Interpretive dance anyone?

 To complete this challenge successfully, you should: